 Practicing attachment parenting generally leads to a great deal of research.
-In addition to simply wanting to be well educated about my parenting choices, I’ve found myself researching parenting topics regularly for many reasons.
+In addition to simply wanting to be well choices, I’ve found myself researching parenting topics regularly for many reasons.
 Family and friends tend to come to me for advice and information because they know I’ll find the most accurate available.
 This led me to further research in college, focusing most of my electives in psychology and education.
 You’d be surprised how much a thorough knowledge of such topics helps in political advocacy, as well.

 While money can play a part, the main concern is how active you want to be in your child’s upbringing and education.
 There is a spectrum that ranges from boarding schools and nannies to unschooling.

 Public schooling is a social welfare program every state in the United States is required to offer.
 Public school is available in some states as young as two or three years old, and through twenty-one.
-The educational and personal guidance offered children varies more widely in public schools than any other educational option.
+The varies more widely in public schools than any other educational option.
 Children may be offered horribly neglectful and abusive school years or incredibly uplifting opportunities to improve themselves, and this can vary from one teacher to another within the same school.
 Parents have no say in what academics or morals their children are taught and there have been national cases where parents were tried for trying to keep their children from being taught morally objectionable messages.
 Public schools in many areas expect parents to pay out constantly, but as a welfare program they cannot actually require payment from low income families.
 In such cases, they are required to offer alternative programs.
 Public schools usually welcome parentally involvement and volunteering.
 While some even expect it, few require parental involvement.
 One of the main reasons public school is so popular is that it is a free way to pass off most of the responsibility for a child’s upbringing.
 As such, it can be nearly impossible to force or coerce parental involvement at times.
 This program is earnestly needed by many parents throughout the nation, but it is also filled with children whose families are perfectly capable of raising them without assistance.

 Private schools are run by private organizations and individuals.
 As such, they are operated on different legal standards than public schools.
 They can be very expensive but often have scholarship programs for children with financial need or high academic performance.
 They generally offer more effective teaching methods and more talented teachers than public schools.
 They almost always have specialized curriculum.
 This can range from academic focus to religious foundations.
 Private schools can vary greatly in their desire for parental involvement.
 Some prefer parents to simply pay them enough to hire the best mentors as staff.
 Others require parents to volunteer in their children’s classes and throughout the school.

-A co-op is a group of parents that share the education of their children.
+A co-op is a group of of their children.
 They are sometimes organized as private schools legally, but usually just another way homeschoolers can organize parts of their children’s schooling.
 Generally, each parent takes one subject they are knowledgeable about.
 All the children will be dropped off at that person’s house, or another designated location, for classes.
 Classes often meet daily, with each parent taking one day per week.
 Children are not generally subject to the age segregation of other classroom situations, making both the teacher and student’s job much easier.
 Costs are nominal for small co-ops, but administrative fees can become costly with large ones.
 This is the most involved a parent can be in their child’s upbringing while still utilizing the classroom organization mainstream America thinks children need to learn.

 A charter school is another form of public school.
 With the exception of academic charters, they look little to nothing like the standard school model.
 Families typically fight for the opportunity to enroll their children in these schools when they are available.
 They can look like anything from a science lab to a farm to something from a sci-fi novel.
 They can also look just like homeschooling.
 Homeschool is a legal designation, not an educational method.
 Many charter schools will provide parents with their choice of curriculum and supplies.
 They provide teachers for advice and often even offer extra-curricular programs as well as academic classes.
 Children are welcome to participate in such programs, but not required to.
-They also allow the state partial control in children’s upbringing.
-Parents are required to meet with teachers or educational advisors regularly to prove their children’s progress.
+They also allow the state partial control in children’s upbringing. advisors regularly to prove their children’s progress.
 Sometimes this means proving what they’ve been learning but all too often it means proving they’ve been producing a set amount of busy work, regardless of what they’ve actually learned.
 Still, if a family naturally follows methods and patterns similar to the standard classroom model, this option can be a huge help.

 Not only college students can attend school from home.
 There are a variety of distance based private schools, and even a few public ones.
 While living like homeschoolers, such children may be considered to be legally enrolled in a public or private school.
 Most private distance education programs actually offer no legal advantage to homeschooling though.
 Most people seem to think their children will be legally considered private school students if their school is accredited.
 This is simple not true.
 Accreditation is granted by private institutions, not the state or federal government.
 In fact, none of the major distance learning programs for K-12 students are accredited by an agency recognized by *any* state in the United States, or on the federal recommendation list.
 They are also known for being very expensive.
 Some are Internet based.
 While others ship their products to the family and have them report manually.
 That said, these programs can still be a wonderful tool.
 Handing authority over to someone else can ease tensions over school matters significantly.
 Children are still in the home, being raised by their parents.
 They are still learning the majority of their morality from reputable sources, and they can be monitored as their developmental level requires.

-Similar to distance education programs are boxed curriculum.
+programs are boxed curriculum.
 These products come with everything you need to teach your children, and instructions on how to do so.
 There are a wide variety available, as well.
 Some can be customized to children’s strengths and weaknesses, too.
 They are typically very expensive, though.
 Since parents aren’t reporting to anyone, they are able to adjust the lessons and progression to meet their children’s needs.
 These can also be mixed and matched to meet individual needs, both in level and products used for different subjects.

 Parent Designed Curriculum